d-shap/form-model-binding-selenium/README.md

-# Form model selenium binding
+# Form model Selenium binding
-Form model selenium binding is a form model binding implementation for Selenium.
+Form model Selenium binding is a form model binding implementation for Selenium WebDriver.

 This is the Page Object Design Pattern implementation.
 Page Object is a Design Pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.